andrea-mitridate/PTArcade/docs/getting_started/index.md

 $\Omega_{\textrm{GW}}(f;\,\vec{\theta})$, where $\vec{\theta}$ is a set of parameters describing the signal.
-You might now be interested in konwing if there are regions in the $\vec{\theta}$ parameter space that could reproduced the signal observed in PTA experiments[^1], or that are excluded by PTA data.
-PTArcade will allow you to answer these question in under 10 minutes (plus computation time) by using real PTA data, and the same statistical tools used by PTAs collaborations.
+You might now be interested in konwing if there are regions in the $\vec{\theta}$ parameter space that could reproduced the signal observed in PTA data[^1].
+PTArcade will allow you to answer this question in under 10 minutes (plus computation time) by using real PTA data, and the same statistical tools used by PTAs collaborations.

 [^1]: See [here][NG15] for more details about the PTA signal.